vopri/battle-python/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `choose_move` function inside [logic.py](logic.py#L27).
+Locate the `choose_move` function inside [interactor.py](interactor.py#L27).
 Possible moves are "up", "down", "left", or "right" and initially your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the game (available in the `data` variable) and decide where your Battlesnake should move next.
-All your Battlesnake logic lives in [logic.py](logic.py), and this is the code you will want to edit.
+All your Battlesnake interactor lives in [interactor.py](interactor.py), and this is the code you will want to edit.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.